braboj/tutorial-git/01-Introduction/05-dataflow-overview.md

 -------------------------------------------------------------------------------
 ### Repository
-It contains the files as well as the history of the changes made to those files.
+The repo contains the files as well as the history of the changes made to those files.
 The history is a collection of snapshots at different points of time.
 The repository can be either **local** or **remote**.
 For git both types of repositories are equivalent.